aspuru-guzik-group/Tartarus/README.md

 ### Designing Organic Emitters
 Load the objective functions from the `tadf` module.
+All 3 fitness functions are returned for each smiles.

 ```python
 import pandas as pd